STACOM/stacom2023/index.md

 STACOM 2023 hosts a challenge on reconstruction of cardiac MRI (CMRxRecon).

-{: .notice--danger}
-**NOTE**: There will be **separate workshops** during the MICCAI satellite events between STACOM workshop and CMRxRecon challenge workshop.
-Please see the key dates on the left sidebar.

 Please note different timeline for this challenge:

 * 14 July :  abstract / placeholder submission on the [EquinOCS portal](submission)